This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Emily Malice: The Unconventional Journey of Tattoo’s Wild Child

 Emily Malice has always balanced art and rebellion.
-From goth schoolgirl to tattoo icon, she overcame rejection to forge her own path - with plenty of chaos and creativity along the way.
-Here, she shares her story; where ink, connection, and a love of pushing boundaries define her journey.
+From goth schoolgirl to tattoo icon, she overcame rejection to forge her own path.
+Here, she shares her story.

 I moved around a lot as a child, so it was quite hard to keep in touch with people.
 My brother and I spent a lot of time growing up in very isolated places.
 We’d have loads of beautiful scenery around us, but there weren’t really kids to hang out with, so we spent a lot of time drawing.